kentcdodds/api-check/README.md

   // do stuff
 }

-// an example object that would pass the first apiCheck.shape is here: var obj = {
+// the function above can be called in the following ways: var person = {
   name: {
     first: 'Matt',
     last: 'Meese'